He had a name that sounded destined for fame: Rick Valentine. (Aka Mr. Valentine. Or, Rick to his theater students).

 “So, when were you going to tell me?”
 C.J. asked, with simmering rage.

 There were two big roadblocks: she was worried about how he would handle it.
 Not that he would do anything to harm her, but she just got the sense he wouldn’t handle a break-up very well.
 He had a tendency to get…overly emotional.
-Most importantly, she didn’t want to hurt him.
+She also didn’t want to hurt him.

 The fact that he was her first real boyfriend and each other’s “first” in many other ways certainly wasn’t making things any easier.